holland-backup/holland/docs/man/holland.rst

 PROBLEMS
 ========

-1. holland is still an alpha-quality product and is not recommended for production use.
-2. operational windows are not yet supported
-3. restore is still a manual process
+1. restore is still a manual process

 SEE ALSO
 ========